sgjcurry/CoulexCalculations/README.md

 # Coulex Calculation Code

-Code to determine wether or not a Coulomb excitation experiment will be safe or unsafe.
-Output parameters include Clines safe distance, Minimum Distance of Approach between the projectile and target nuclei, and wether the collision will be safe or not.
-Input parameters are listed below.
-An output plot shows the distance of closest approach as a function of recoil particle detection angle.
+This program calculates and visualizes the safe distance of closest approach in a Coulomb excitation experiment between a projectile and a target nucleus.
+Given inputs such as projectile and target masses, charges, beam energy, and scattering angle range, it determines whether the experimental setup maintains a safe distance to avoid nuclear contact.
+It also optionally computes and plots the Rutherford scattering differential cross-section and impact parameter related to the scattering angles, helping users understand the interaction dynamics and experimental constraints.

 To Run directly in terminal:
 ```